-What a weird little class the Artificer is!
-The only new class added to 5E (in Eberron: Rising from the Last War, a campaign guide!), the Artificer is unfortunately underdeveloped compared to the other class.
-There’s only 3 subclasses for the Artificer, and they all do fairly similar things.
+What a fun little class the Artificer is!
+The Artificer is unfortunately underdeveloped compared to the other class.
+There are only 4 subclasses for the Artificer, and they all do fairly similar things.
 Thankfully, despite how few options you get, there’s actually a lot of room for character diversity.
-And, the upside of things being relatively equal is that they’re all pretty great!
+It should also be noted that some of these subclasses are especially powerful – to the point they are commonly banned by DMs.
 Each of these use your bonus action and spell slots in efficient ways, and give the Artificer good spells.
 However, nothing can be truly created equally, and the Artificer does have some troubles that some subclasses don’t solve.
 Learn about what you should look for in our Artificer Subclasses 5E rankings.

 See our Alchemist 5E Guide